 If you’re a family with multiple adults and multiple kids, each adult can open the same two credit cards and take a kid with them for free!
 All of a sudden, family travel got a lot more affordable.

 Another great feature is that once you have your credit cards, you can share your referral link with friends to get Southwest points if they sign up for credit cards.
 Those points count toward your companion pass!
 If you time your referrals to December at the end of your first year, they will count toward extending your companion pass for an additional year.
+More on this later in the article.

 You can always check your progress in your Rapid Rewards account status tracker on the right side.